caraweisman/abSENSE/README.md

 ii) A file containing the N evolutionary distances, in substitutions/site, between the focal species and each other species.
 The distance between the focal species and itself should be 0.
 (If you don't already have such distances, a description of how to calculate them relatively painlessly can be found in PAPER CITATION.)

-Examples of both of these files can be found for the fungal and insect lineages analyzed in (paper citation).
-The fungal files are Fungi_Data/Fungi_Bitscores and Fungi_Data/Fungi_Distances; the insect files are Insect_Data/Insect_Bitscores and Insect_Data/Insect_Distances.
+Examples of both of these files for a subset of genes from S. cerevisiae and their orthologs 11 other fungal species (the same species analyzed in CITATION) can be found in the folder Quickstart\_Examples: the bitscore file is Fungi\_Example\_Bitscores, and the distance file is Fungi\_Distances.
 They exemplify the formatting required for abSENSE to run (explained in more detail below).

 To run abSENSE on a given bitscore and distance file, type:

-__python abSENSE_run.py --distfile (NAME OF DISTANCE FILE) --scorefile (NAME OF SCORE FILE)__
+__python Run_abSENSE.py --distfile (NAME OF DISTANCE FILE) --scorefile (NAME OF SCORE FILE)__

-For example, to run abSENSE on the example fungal data (containing all S. cerevisiae genes in the current RefSeq annotation and their orthologs in 11 other fungal species), type:
+For example, to run abSENSE on the example fungal genes, type:

-__python abSENSE_run.py --distfile Fungi_Data/Fungi_Distances --scorefile Fungi_Data/Fungi_Bitscores__
+__python Run_abSENSE.py --distfile Quickstart\_Examples/Fungi_Distances --scorefile Quickstart\_Examples/Fungi\_Example\_Bitscores__

 For each gene in the input bitscore file, the following will be computed: